Powered by Keaze

 Shared ownership is popular with first-time buyers who are looking to get on the property ladder but can’t afford the deposit and mortgage needed to buy a property outright.
 It’s also an affordable homeownership option for newly separated couples, or for those in later life looking to downsize.
 But there are loads of reasons it could work for you.
 To get started, take our quiz and see if shared ownership could be the right option for you.Take quiz

 Shared ownership is a great option for first-time buyers.
 The smaller deposit makes getting on the ladder easier and sooner for lots of people.
-There are also shared ownership properties in a huge range of areas, making it easier to buy a home somewhere more desirable (choice of catchment area for schools etc).
+A first time buyer is someone who has not owned a home or any time of property before.

-If you’re retired and looking to downsize, but don’t want to reinvest as much of your savings into another property, shared ownership is worth thinking about.
+If you’re retired or looking to downsize, but don’t want to reinvest as much of your savings into another property, shared ownership is worth thinking about.
 The smaller mortgage and deposit frees up money for other things, and you’ll still have the security of owning a share of a home.
 If you are looking to buy a home specifically for those aged over 55, you'll have to be 55 or over.
 Funny that.

 Housing associations are not-for-profit companies set up to provide affordable homes.
 You’ll find them in every major town and city across the UK, and their aim is to make housing available and affordable for everyone.
 The money you pay when buying and renting a shared ownership property goes straight back into funding more projects to help more people.
 Housing associations have been offering shared ownership for a number of years, to help those who can’t buy a home on the open market.
 Now, with rising house prices and a generation that feels disillusioned with the prospect of buying yet has a lack of security when privately renting, shared ownership is a more relevant option than ever.

 Our founding supporters:

-All over the UK, in lots of areas otherwise too expensive to consider on the open market.
+All over England, in lots of areas otherwise too expensive to consider on the open market.
+On specific homes only.

 Anywhere, but limited to areas within your budget.

 Typically new-build – nothing to fix or repair before moving in - but you'll also find older shared ownership homes known as 'resales'.

 A wider range of properties; Victorian terraces, houseboats, whatever you like.

-You’re a homeowner, so every month’s mortgage is an investment in your future. if the value of the home goes up, so does your equity.
+You’re a shared owner, so every month’s mortgage payment is an investment in your future. if the value of the home goes up, so does your equity.

 You won’t see a return on anything you spend while renting.

 You can stay in your home for as long as you like (well, from at least 99 years depending on lease term if buying new).